Preparing for change

 Is your business ready for the new Employment Rights Bill?

-Following the General Election on 5th July, Labour is introducing a new Employment Rights Bill, which is currently in the consultation phase.
+Following the General Election on 5th July, Labour introduced a new Employment Rights Bill, which is currently in the consultation phase.

 This Bill sets out to protect workers rights and has implications for business of all sizes.

-Business leaders need to prepare for these changes to employment laws in order to ensure their SMEs can respond quickly and find the commercial advantages the proposals could represent.
+As new practices take a while to embed, business leaders need to prepare for these changes to employment laws now in order to ensure their SMEs can respond quickly and find the commercial advantages the proposals could represent.

 Take our free Employment Rights Readiness Check to find out where you need to focus first with tailored insights to prepare for change